 This tile provides a snapshot of the top personal data types detected in your environment, along with information on how many items contain that personal data type and in what locations.

 Personal data type instances by region

-Selecting Explore on any data profile tile will open the content explorer.
-At this time, you cannot search for a specific content item, and you will not see Teams data in this view.
+Selecting Explore on any data profile tile opens the content explorer.
+At this time, you can't search for a specific content item, and you won't see Teams data in this view.
 This means that numbers within the content explorer may not match the numbers shown on the data profile page, since the data profile page does include Teams content.
 Privacy administrators who want further insights into their privacy data may do so here based on personal data type (sensitive information type) or by location (Exchange, OneDrive, or SharePoint).